auniquesun/ViPFormer/README.md

 # ViPFormer
-This repository is the official implementation of ViPFormer, created by Hongyu Sun, Yongcai Wang, Xudong Cai, Xuewei Bai and Deying Li
+This repository is the official implementation of "ViPFormer: Efficient Vision-and-Pointcloud Transformer for Unsupervised Pointcloud Understanding", created by Hongyu Sun, Yongcai Wang, Xudong Cai, Xuewei Bai and Deying Li.

 ![](assets/architecture.png)